-\P 205.
-The treasurer shall receive all monies accruing to the general missions, by collections, donations, bequest, etc., giving receipts therefor, and shall pay over, upon order of the secretary whatever sums have been appropriated by the board.
+¶ 204.
+The Treasurer shall receive all monies accruing to the General Missions, by collections, donations, bequests, or otherwise, giving receipts for the same, and shall pay over, upon order of the Secretary, whatever sums have been appropriated by the Board.
+He shall deposit all funds in some National Bank, selected by the Board, in the name of the General Missionary Board, to be drawn only upon the order of the Treasurer and Secretary.

-\P 206.
-The chairman of the board shall, with the consent of a majority of its members, make a general call from time to time, for a special collection, to provide funds for any contingency that may arise in the mission field.
+¶ 205.
+The President of the Board shall, with the consent of a majority of its members, make a general call from time to time, for a special collection, to provide funds for any contingency that may arise in the mission field.

-¶ 207.
-It shall be the duty of the board to take charge of all monies raised for general and foreign mission purposes, and appropriate the same to the extension and support of the general and foreign mission work, provided that any money given for a specific purpose shall be applied as the giver directed.
+¶ 206.
+It shall be the duty of the Board to take charge of all monies raised for General and Foreign Mission purposes, and appropriate the same to the extension and support of the General and Foreign Mission work, provided they shall appropriate all monies to the purpose for which they were contributed.

-\P 208.
-The mission board shall publish in the Free Methodist, quarterly reports of all receipts, and make full reports to each Annual Conference, of receipts and disbursements for the preceding year; and to the General Conference at their respective sessions of all monies received and disbursed by them, and of the results of such appropriations as far as can be ascertained.
+¶207.
+The Mission Board shall publish in the official organ of the Church, quarterly reports of all receipts, and make full reports to each Annual Conference, of receipts for the preceding year; and to the General Conference at their respective sessions of all monies received and disbursed by them, and of the results of such appropriations as far as can be ascertained.